1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The Obverse Of The 1890 Indian Head Penny

 James Barton Longacre’s obverse depicts Liberty in left-facing profile wearing a Native American chief’s feathered headdress.
-The word “LIBERTY” appears on the headband ribbon.
-Each feather shows distinct separation with raised details that serve as primary wear indicators during grading.
+The word “LIBERTY” appears on the headband ribbon — and its clarity is your first grading checkpoint, because full, sharp letters signal minimal circulation while faint or merged letters indicate heavier wear.

 The inscription “UNITED STATES” curves along the left rim between the denticles and Liberty’s profile.
 “OF AMERICA” mirrors this placement on the right side.
 Below Liberty’s neck, the date “1890” sits centered above the lower rim denticles.

-Approximately 115-120 uniform denticles encircle the rim.
-Under magnification, genuine examples display consistent spacing and relief depth across these decorative elements.
+Approximately 115–120 uniform denticles encircle the rim.
+Under magnification, genuine examples display consistent spacing and relief depth across these decorative elements — any inconsistency is a red flag for authenticity.

 The Reverse Of The 1890 Indian Head Penny